void-linux/void-docs/src/config/external-applications.md

 ### Troubleshooting

 Some apps may not function properly (e.g. not being able to access the host system's files).
-This may be fixed by installing one or more of the `xdg-desktop-portal`, `xdg-desktop-portal-gtk`, `xdg-user-dirs`, `xdg-user-dirs-gtk` or `xdg-utils` packages.
+Some of these issues can be fixed by installing one or more of the `xdg-desktop-portal`, `xdg-desktop-portal-gtk`, `xdg-user-dirs`, `xdg-user-dirs-gtk` or `xdg-utils` packages.

 Some Flatpaks require D-Bus.
 If you are using a window manager (e.g. i3wm), you